upsided/DescribedInstanceList/README.md

 python3 json2sqlite.py ../data/DescribedInstances.json ../data/DescribedInstances.sqlite
 ```

-This is pretty much what the `build.sh` script does.
+This is pretty much what the `buildall.sh` script does.

 ### Tinkering
 If you want to test a smaller set of random instance data, set the `TEST=1` environment variable, e.g.: